COVID-19 Vaccine FAQs

 - Beacon Medical Centre in Cleethorpes

 These sites also host ‘roving’ vaccination teams that will vaccinate people within care homes and people who are housebound.
 Any home visits will be arranged by the NHS prior to the appointment and people should not accept any door-to-door offers of vaccination.

 Community pharmacies are also delivering the COVID-19 vaccine and people can book an appointment through the national vaccination booking system at three local pharmacies:

 - Cottingham Pharmacy

 People will receive a letter from the NHS, offering those eligible individuals the opportunity to book and have their vaccine at these pharmacies.

 How to get your COVID-19 vaccination

-Currently those people at risk of serious illness from coronavirus in the priority groups are being contacted by the NHS in a range of ways to book an appointment.
-They are offering the vaccine to:
+Currently those people at risk of serious illness from coronavirus in the priority groups are being offered the COVID-19 vaccine.
+This covers the groups below.